 The proposed fees outlined in this business plan would be initiated on May 1st, 2024 or 180 days following federal register notice publishing.
 This includes a proposed cost of \$20 per night per individual site and \$40 per group site for basic level sites; \$10/night per site for primitive level campgrounds; and \$10/night per vehicle for overflow use (where amenities are provided and all other campsites are full).
 The rationale for these fees, including comparison of other campgrounds with similar amenities, various fee scenarios contemplated, and a breakdown of operating costs versus anticipated revenue, is found in this document.
+The document also outlines that future fee increases will be tied to the Western U.S. Consumer Price Index to keep up with any rises in management and maintenance costs.

 The objective of the Draft Business Plan for Royal Gorge Field Office Campgrounds is to provide you with the opportunity to submit comments on the proposed fee changes.
 Comments may be mailed to "BLM, Campground Business Plan Comment, 3028 E. Main Street, Canon City, CO, 81212" or email to jlenard@blm.gov (subject line: "campground business plan comment").
-Comments are due by June 18, 2023.
 Before including your address, phone number, e-mail address, or other personal identifying information in your comment, you should be aware that your entire comment - including your personal identifying information - may be made publicly available at any time.
 While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.
 BLM will not consider anonymous comments.
 Thank you for your interest in your public lands.
+Sincerely.